cici-xingyu-zheng/rich-regime-geometry/README.md

 **TO-DO:**
 1. check if model and if capacity measures run successfully locally
 2. remove checkpoints that are are no longer needed to free up space
+3. list of models to do
+4. the MNIST example
+5. move over analysis functions